jian-qin/async-event-channel/README.md

   - Introduction: Record the cancellation method of the event through the proxy instance

-  - Function: Destroy the proxy instance, cancel all recorded events, and support multi-level nesting
+  - Function: Destroy the proxy instance, cancel all recorded events, support multi-level nesting, and filter intercept events

 - `useEvent` Fixed event name